odinb/bash-plexamp-installer/README.md

 The RPi will show up in my cast list.
 However the moment I select a song to play, it either keeps loading forever (black screen with loading circle) or it flips back to the album overview without starting the selected song.
 This is the case for all file types tried.

 A:
 Go into the plexamp settings (via the web UI) and select the right audio output device.
-Rebooting the RPi a second time sometimes also helps (or restarting/veirfying the PlexAmp service), this of course will only help if correct audio device is already chosen.
+Rebooting the RPi a second time sometimes also helps (or restarting/verifying the PlexAmp service), this of course will only help if correct audio device is already chosen.
-(```sudo systemctl enable plexamp.service && sudo systemctl restart plexamp.service```)

 ======